JorjaFox/website/_posts-old-blog/2010-08-20-jorja-to-be-honor-at-9-0-2-10-celebration-event.md

 Yeah, everyone at home said '90210 day?
 Really?'

-<blockquote>HSUS President and CEO Wayne Pacelle will present special awards that night to [<em>The Big Bang Theory</em> actress Kaley] Cuoco as well as <em>Hot in Cleveland</em> star Wendi Malick, and <em>CSI: Crime Scene Investigation</em>’s Jorja Fox for their work on behalf of animals.</blockquote>
+<blockquote>HSUS President and CEO Wayne Pacelle will present special awards that night to [_The Big Bang Theory_ actress Kaley] Cuoco as well as _Hot in Cleveland_ star Wendi Malick, and _CSI: Crime Scene Investigation_’s Jorja Fox for their work on behalf of animals.</blockquote>

 Source: Beverly Hills Courier